 Star Trek II: The Wrath of Khan (1982) Director: Nicholas Meyer

 “Wrath” or “revenge” is a central theme in the film.
 It is the same same motivation found in Homer’s Iliad which inspires Achilles to withhold his aid to fellow Achaeans in the Trojan War.
 Khan is blinded by his own rage, and ultimately his desire for revenge is what prevents the loss of the Genesis Device.
-The idea of ‘blowback’ also plays a significant role –a hero can either live long enough to face his past demons, like Kirk facing Khan, or he can end his life for the sake of his friends, like Spock.
+The idea of ‘blowback’ is also a significant theme in the film –a hero can either live long enough to face his past demons, like Kirk facing Khan, or he can end his life for the sake of his friends, like Spock.
 Self-sacrifice and friendship, logic and passion, old age and new life, all play an important role in the film, the greatest of the Star Trek movies.
 In the end, Kirk finally regains his feeling of youthful enchantment again, despite the loss of Spock, he tearfully acknowledges: “I feel young.”